imroztanweer/Class-Representative-Online-Voting-System/README.md

 \- Unified dark/light theme with toggle switch (🌙/☀️)

-\- Navbar with SASTRA logo and title on every page
+\- Navbar with logo and title on every page

 \- Footer on all pages: `Designed by Imroz for SASTRA Project`